👉 TAP TO SAVE 30% WITH CODE NEW

 Adam's 5 breakout players and potential league-winning picks for 2025.
 His top breakout candidates include Brian Thomas Jr., Jayden Reed, George Pickens, and more.

-With training camps ramping up, football is officially BACK.
-And that means it's time to prepare for our fantasy football drafts.
+The Eagles and Cowboys kick off in just about a week.
+Football is officially BACK.
+It's time to prepare for our fantasy football drafts.
 What better way to start than by having a list of five breakout players with league-winning upside?

 That's exactly what we have in this article.
 Five players with Yahoo! average draft positions (ADP) between 14 and 94 that have the potential to take you to the promised land in 2025.